ESPN BET Sign Up Bonus: Use Code 'ROTO' for $1000 in Extra Bets Today

 - Place a qualifying first bet in cash, up to $1,000, targeting any sports betting market, bet type, and odds, and if it loses, receive matching bonus bets in your newly registered ESPN BET account.

-Bet on NFL, NBA & College Football Odds with ESPN BET Sign Up Bonus ROTO
+Bet on NFL, NBA & NHL Odds with ESPN BET Sign Up Bonus ROTO

-New customers can bet on NFL, NBA and college football odds with ESPN BET sign up bonus ROTO entered during sign-up to claim a $1,000 first-bet-reset welcome offer today.
+New customers can bet on NFL, NBA and NHL odds with ESPN BET sign up bonus ROTO entered during sign-up to claim a $1,000 first-bet-reset welcome offer today.

-Explore various betting markets available on one of the best college football betting sites, sticking with traditional markets like moneyline, point spread, and totals.
-Dive into college football game props, and in certain eligible legal sports betting states, place a first bet or bonus bet on college football player props instead, including total receiving yards and anytime touchdown scorer.
+Explore various betting markets available on one of the best NFL football betting sites, sticking with traditional markets like moneyline, point spread, and totals.
+Dive into NFL game props, and in certain eligible legal sports betting states, place a first bet or bonus bet on NFL player props instead, including total receiving yards and anytime touchdown scorer.

 ESPN BET Sign Up Bonus ROTO Terms & Conditions